dmaldona/uqgrid/scripts/run/README.md

 # Power Grid Simulation Scripts

 This folder contains scripts for generating, monitoring, and recovering power grid transient stability simulation scenarios.
+The commands below assume they are run from `scripts/run/`.

 ## Overview